SkoolNotes/Taproot/2020HIST201/KBhHIST201WWIEssayOutlineJack.md

 ## Claim Synthesis

-*Capitulations for peace will inflame tensions*
+*Compromises for peace will inflame tensions*

 - AE Capitulation between Austria and Russia ended up screwing Russia over
 - AF the creation of the independent Albanian kingdom meant to keep peace further inflamed tensions